KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

 self.device.queue_present_khr(self.data.present_queue, &present_info)?;
 ```

-The [`vk::KhrSwapchainExtension::queue_present_khr`](https://docs.rs/vulkanalia/0.1.0/vulkanalia/vk/trait.KhrSwapchainExtension.html#method.queue_present_khr) function submits the request to present an image to the swapchain.
-We'll modify the error handling for both `vk::KhrSwapchainExtension::acquire_next_image_khr` and `vk::KhrSwapchainExtension::queue_present_khr` in the next chapter, because their failure does not necessarily mean that the program should terminate, unlike the functions we've seen so far.
+The `queue_present_khr` function submits the request to present an image to the swapchain.
+We'll modify the error handling for both `acquire_next_image_khr` and `queue_present_khr` in the next chapter, because their failure does not necessarily mean that the program should terminate, unlike the functions we've seen so far.

 If you did everything correctly up to this point, then you should now see something resembling the following when you run your program: